lhh421/lessonslearned/Sourcing-software-developers-for-hire.md

 - Show that you are reasonable
   - Avoid the word "just" (e.g. "we just need...")

-  *Follow these simple tips and you'll be sure to attract quality talent to your team*
+  *Follow these simple tips and you'll be sure to attract quality talent to your team!*